GaloyMoney/dealer/PRICE-SERVICE.md

 ### Future USD Buy
 ```
-GetExchangeRateForFutureUsdBuy(amount: Satoshis, time-to-maturity: Seconds): USD
+GetCentsFromSatsForFutureBuy(amount: Satoshis, time-to-maturity: Seconds): USD
 ```

-This interface takes an amount of BTC/sats and returns the equivalent amount of USD using an internal exchange rate.
+This interface takes an amount of BTC in sats and returns the equivalent amount of USD using an internal exchange rate.

 #### Internal Exchange Rate
-For the same reasons as explained [above](./PRICE-SERVICE.md#Immediate-USD-Buy), and the fact that the rate isa greed upon now for a future settlement, there's an extra component added, namely and optionality spread.
+For the same reasons as explained [above](./PRICE-SERVICE.md#Immediate-USD-Buy), and the fact that the rate is agreed upon now for a future settlement, there's an extra component added, namely and optionality spread.

 ##### Optionality Spread
 An invoice that fixes the exchange rate now for reception of the agreed upon funds at a later time, presents an opportunity for abuse.